Depo Provera Lawsuit Settlements

 Depo-Provera Brain Tumor Lawsuit Settlement Amounts

-Settlement Predictions
+Depo-Provera Settlement Predictions

 The difference in symptoms, prognosis, and treatment options between a Grade I (non-cancerous) meningioma and a malignant Grade III meningioma is very significant.
-A Grade III meningioma is potentially life threatening and very serious, while Grade I meningiomas are much less damaging and usually not life threatening.
+A Grade III meningioma is potentially life-threatening and very serious, while Grade I meningiomas are much less damaging and usually not life-threatening.

 How many cases will fall in each of these categories?
 At this point, we have no idea.
-But our attorneys strongly believe that Grade III depo shot cases will have meaningful compensation.
+But our attorneys firmly believe that Grade III depo shot cases will have meaningful compensation.
 The trial value of those brain cancer lawsuits—the average settlement—could be in the tens of millions.
-If there is a global settlements, you will not see average payouts go that high…but these will be significant cases and some of them could settle for well over $1 million if this litigation plays out like we think it might.

 A study of meningioma lawsuits provides insight into how lawyers and juries assess the severity of these injuries.
 The average payout for plaintiffs in these cases was over $3 million, with neurosurgery-related claims resulting in the highest settlements.

 This litigation is almost certainly heading toward an MDL (multidistrict litigation), likely in both federal and state courts.
 Think of an MDL as a way to bundle individual cases under one roof—kind of like a class action, but with each case still standing on its own.
 In an MDL, pretrial proceedings like discovery and motions are consolidated to speed things up and reduce redundancy.
 Lawyers test the waters with bellwether trials, early test cases that help set the tone for settlement negotiations.
+There will be an MDL.
+What we do not know at the time of this writing (February 2025) is whether the federal MDL will be in New York or California.

 Who Are the Possible Defendants in a Depo Shot Lawsuit?

 • Pfizer Inc.: The primary defendant, holding the New Drug Application (NDA) for Depo-Provera and the entity responsible for the drug’s labeling and safety information.
 Pfizer has maintained control over Depo-Provera’s production and labeling since acquiring Pharmacia & Upjohn in 2002.
-There is no question Pfizer is the target defendant.
+There is no question that Pfizer is the target defendant.
 It has deep, deep pockets – especially now, as we talk about above, with all of the Covid vaccine cash it is sitting on – and it is the most responsible defendant.

 • Viatris Inc.: Formed after the merger of Upjohn, Greenstone, and Mylan N.V. in 2020.
 Viatris is accused of participating in the distribution and sale of Depo-Provera and its “authorized generic” versions.